 Department of the Treasury

 Austin, TX 73301-0045

 Because this extension is discretionary, taxpayers are not guaranteed an additional two months simply because they ask for more time.
-You will need to offer a good explanation in your letter to explain why you are delayed in completing your expatriate tax return.
-As with forms 2350 and 4686, the IRS will only contact you if your request is denied.
+You will need to offer a reasonable explanation in your letter to explain why you are delayed in completing your expatriate tax return.
+As with form 4686, the IRS will only contact you if your request is denied.

 You cannot request this discretionary extension if you have already filed Form 2350.
 This extension also does not apply to the FBAR.